egrosdou01/blog.grosdouli.dev/blog/2024-11-24-talos-proxmox-opentofu/talos-proxmox-opentofu-part-1.md

 resource "talos_machine_secrets" "this" {
   talos_version    = var.talos_cluster_details.version
 }
-# Apply the machine configuration greated in the data section for the controller node
+# Apply the machine configuration created in the data section for the controller node
 resource "talos_machine_configuration_apply" "controller_config_apply" {
   for_each                    = { for i, v in proxmox_vm_qemu.talos_vm_controller : i => v }
   depends_on                  = [proxmox_vm_qemu.talos_vm_controller]